 This web portal offers a point of entry to widespread methods and tools for collaboration between experts and stakeholders from science and practice to tackle real-world, context-sensitive societal challenges.
 It is structured by typical process phases and key issues such as integrating knowledge across fields of expertise.

 The portal is provided by the Network of Transdisciplinary Research - td-net of the Swiss Academies of Arts and Sciences.
 Td-net supports inter- and transdisciplinary research and capacity building across academic fields and is committed to fostering scientific communities with respect to methods and tools for knowledge co-production.

 The detailed method profiles are written by designated experts and reviewed by the editorial board.
 Feedback and suggestions for additional resources are welcome at any time.

 Collaboration in inter- and transdisciplinary research involves specific tasks and challenges that disciplinary research methods and methodologies do not address.
 These include dealing with conflicting interests, expectations or political goals or finding ways to render research societally relevant.
 Specific tools help to shape respective collaboration processes in systematic and traceable ways.

 A wide range of diverse expert communities provide methods and tools useful for inter- and transdisciplinary research collaborations.
 Beyond inter- and transdisciplinary research, they work in fields such as Team Science, Participatory Research, Management Science or Responsible Research and Innovation.
 The portal seeks to establish one single access to this ‘universe’ of methods and tools.
-It goes beyond the scope of td-net’s toolbox which is exclusively focused on collectively producing knowledge in heterogeneous groups, i.e. bridging ways of thinking.
+It goes beyond the scope of td-net’s toolbox which is exclusively focused on collectively producing knowledge in heterogeneous groups, i.e. bridging different thought styles.
 The new portal presents a wide range of methods and tools that are useful for linking scientific research to societal problem solving.
-They are provided by different expert communities and stored in different online method collections.
+They are provided by different expert communities and stored in different online resource compilations.